 Linda uses the plate format to help her make healthy eating choices.
 She fills half of her plate with vegetables or adds a salad to go with lunch.
 One-quarter of her plate is a meat or meat substitute.
 The final quarter of her place is for breads, starches, or grains.
 She chooses whole grains as often as possible.
 She also enjoys a small piece of fruit and some low-fat or fat-free milk or yogurt.

 "In general, I try to limit added sugar," she says.
 "But you have to live a little.
-My motto is:
+My motto is: Everything in moderation."